Updated: Aug 22, 2021

-When a character thinks or speaks, the reader must believe it is the character thinking or speaking and not the author or narrator.
+When a character thinks or speaks, the reader must believe it's the character thinking or speaking and not the author or narrator.

 How can my characters have their own voices?

-Their process of achieving maturity is the same as yours.
+The process of your characters achieving maturity is the same as yours.
 You bear children with them.
 You hunger when they hunger.
 You experience every moment of their lives—the happy parts and the sad parts.
 They will develop their own personalities.
 It's like after sending your children off to college.
 After they come back, they're all growed up.

 The process of developing a character's voice is the same whether you’re an amateur or a famous author with a dozen published novels.
 The difference is the professional can do it faster.

 Keep working with your characters until you realize they have their own way of thinking, acting, and speaking.
 Coercing them will only cause them to rebel.
 You'll get nothing but bitterness and failure.
 Your writing will be stiff and fake.
-Instead, let them grow up naturally so they can become their own person: vibrant, and unique.
+Instead, let them grow up naturally so they can become their own vibrant and unique people.

-The world's greatest authors cannot control their characters.
+Even the world's greatest authors cannot control their characters.
 They admit this in their interviews and articles and books they write.
 They understand the principle.
 So must you.
 You need to develop the wisdom to believe it.
 Most authors, even famous ones, have little success their first ten years.
 This is one of the reasons why.

 It isn't more difficult than this.
 I've heard it said that time is the best healer.
 They day will come when you have your own unique voice.
 Stick with it.

 Not only will you eventually get your voice, but someday, if you persevere, you just might be the master over your characters.
 You'll make your fictional contemptuous dear Mr. Spinkle lose his job and have that girl he loves dump him.
 You'll have the last laugh.
 That will teach him for not cooperating with you.
 What a jerk.